top of page

 SHIP is a six-week summer program where high school students residing in the Santa Clara Valley are given the opportunity to learn from healthcare professionals in hospital and clinic environments.
 This program was started in 2012 and has continued to build character, emphasize values, provide learning opportunities and motivation which assists in solidifying future goals in healthcare.

-Dr. Alan M. Peterson Scholarship for Healthcare Education
+Dr. Alan J. Peterson Scholarship for Healthcare Education

-This scholarship was initiated in 2009 in honor of Dr. Allen M. Peterson, a respected and loved physician in the Santa Clara Valley.
-This renewable and annual scholarship is available to students who reside in Santa Paula, Fillmore and Piru and will be pursuing higher education in healthcare related fields.
+This scholarship was initiated in 2009 in honor of Dr. Allen J. Peterson, a respected and loved physician in the Santa Clara Valley.
+This renewable and annual scholarship is available to students who reside in Santa Paula, Fillmore, or Piru and will be pursuing higher education in healthcare-related fields.

 Support Santa Paula Hospital